Cloth Wipe Solution Recipes by Zany Zebra Designs

 We've collected recipes for cloth wipe solutions because we think you'll have more fun trying out different recipes instead of spending lots of time searching for them.
 If you know of a great recipe we don't have listed, please send it to us and we'll add it!
 By the way, these cloth wipe solutions work great for cleaning sticky hands and messy faces as well as dirty bottoms.

 I have started making my own wet wipes for my 16-month-old daughter due to sensitive skin issues.
 I am using baby wash cloths right now.
 Before I did this I had to buy expensive sensitive skin wipes.
-I am so greatful for your tips and solution recipes.
+I am so grateful for your tips and solution recipes.
 So far I am hooked on making my own wipes.
 She is getting so much cleaner, has no rashes, and I do not worry about what I am putting on her skin.
 Thanks!

 Lori B, Lapel, IN

-Common Cloth Wipe Solution Ingredients:
+Common Cloth Wipe Solution Recipe Ingredients:

 Most cloth wipe solution recipes contain similar main ingredients, which are used for the same reason in each recipe.
 These are the common ingredients and why they're included: